 Company Bargaining Employees' Retirement Plan at fiscal year-end 2014.
-A summary of all other assumptions can be found in the Assumption Setting Presentation provided to LKE on January 7, 2014.
-Detailed descriptions of these assumptions will be included in the actuarial valuation reports for the fiscal year ending December 31, 2014 (to be published during the coming months).
+A summary of all other assumptions can be found in the Assumption Setting Presentation provided to LKE on January 2014.
+Detailed descriptions of these assumptions will be included in the actuarial valuation reporthe fiscal year ending December 31, 2014 (to be published during the coming months). -